 It is possible that we, from time to time, may not have sufficient cash to meet the distribution requirements due to timing differences between (a) the actual receipt of cash, including receipt of distributions from our subsidiaries and (b) the inclusion of items in income by us for U.S. federal income tax purposes.
 In the event that such timing differences occur, in order to meet the distribution requirements, it might be necessary to arrange for short-term, or possibly long-term, borrowings, to use cash reserves, to liquidate non cash assets at rates or times we regard as unfavorable, or to pay dividends in the form of taxable in-kind distributions of property including taxable stock dividends.
 In the case of a taxable stock dividend, stockholders would be required to include the dividend as income and would be required to satisfy the tax liability associated with the distribution with cash from other sources including sales of our common stock.
-Both a taxable stock distribution requirements for a year by paying "deficiency dividends" to stockholders in a later year, which may be included in our deduction for dividends paid for the earlier year.
-In this case, we may be able to avoid losing our qualification as a REIT or being taxed on amounts distribute as deficiency dividends.
+Both a taxable stock distribution and sale of common stock resulting from such distribution could adversely affect the price of our common stock.
+We may be able to rectify a failure to meet the distribution requirements for a year by paying "deficiency dividends" to stockholders in a later year, which may be included in our deduction for dividends paid for the earlier year.
+In this case, we may be able to avoid losing our qualification as a REIT or being taxed on amounts distributed as deficiency dividends.
 However, we will be required to pay interest and a penalty based on the amount of any deduction taken for deficiency dividends.